Drum Dampening: The Ultimate Guide

 Your Wallet: Add-On Drum Dampening

 If you want something a little more consistent than your own wallet, take a look at the Drum Wallet.
 This drum muffler is weighted to give the right amount of dampening, and has a similar effect to a real wallet on the drumhead.
 It stays put by attaching to your lugs with velcro, and can be flipped on or off your drumhead quickly as needed.
 Importantly, the Drum Wallet doesn’t bounce around like a real wallet, but it does give a very similar warm and tight sound.
+This is a great device for stopping drums ringing, and getting a nice deep drum tone.

 Big Fat Snare Drum: Add-On Drum Dampening